kyegomez/Exa/docs/applications/marketing_agencies.md

-## **Zeta in Marketing Agencies: A New Era of Automated Media Strategy**
+## **Exa in Marketing Agencies: A New Era of Automated Media Strategy**

 ---

 ### **Introduction**:
 - Brief background on marketing agencies and their role in driving brand narratives and sales.
 - Current challenges and pain points faced in media planning, placements, and budgeting.
-- Introduction to the transformative potential of zeta in reshaping the marketing industry.
+- Introduction to the transformative potential of Exa in reshaping the marketing industry.

 ---